jessiejames/jessiejames.github.io/projects/ggj.md

 ## First, What's Global Game Jam?
 <img class="ui small left floated rounded image" src="https://pbs.twimg.com/media/DTVBnngV4AENpyg.jpg:large">

-This year at the 2018 Global Game Jam our team (Team Tidepod Toddlers) created a logic game called RUNba Rush!
+This year at the 2018 Global Game Jam our team (Team Tydepod Toddlers) created a logic game called RUNba Rush!
 Here are all the details of the game and our experience.
 For more information about the Global Game Jam and Honolulu's Jam site click [here](https://medium.com/@spyhi/hey-honolulu-global-game-jam-2018-is-from-january-26-18-lets-get-ready-5f5c518962a).

 <br><br><br><br><br><br>
 ## The Challenge